Huntingdon Life Sciences

 Zoe Broughton: United Kingdom

 Also in 1996, Zoe Broughton secretly filmed inside of HLS while working as a laboratory technician.
 She followed the entire process from puppies' settling in weeks, through experiments and postmortems; assembling evidence of "cruelty and incompetence".
-[11] The documentary, It's A Dog's Life was based on Zoe Broughton's investigations and undercover taping.
+The documentary, It's A Dog's Life was based on her investigations and undercover tapes.
 It was aired on March 26, 1997.
 One day after the broadcast, three laboratory technicians were put on suspended leave.
 Two men who had been filmed hitting and shaking dogs were arrested at their residences by local police and by autumn, had been prosecuted under the Animals Act of 1911.
 They admitted to charges of "cruelly terrifying dogs" and were given sentences of community service and ordered to pay 250 pounds costs by magistrates in Peterborough.
 It was the first time that laboratory technicians had been prosecuted for animal cruelty in the United Kingdom.
 The film had also revealed one technician squirting a syringe of drug into the bin when he could not find the dog's vein.
 The suggestion was that technicians weren't accurately measuring out the chemicals, thereby affecting the data.
 Some of the companies who used HLS, subsequently withdrew their contracts.
 The price of HLS shares also dropped from 121p to 54p over the next few months.
 At 54p, the company requested that its stock market shares be frozen.
 According to Home Office minister George Howarth in a written statement to Parliment on July 24 1997:

 Shamrock Farm animal import & quarantine: UK

-In 1998, almost all of the 2,467 macaques used in British laboratories came through Shamrock Farm.
-It was owned by Bausch and Lomb (sunglasses, eye wear) and run by Charles River.
-Shamrock farm closed in 2000 after a 15 month campaign by Save the Shamrock Monkeys.
-[13] According to Shamfacts, primates imported from Mauritius, the Philippines and China were packed in tiny crates, often too small for them to stand; for up to two and a half days.
+Primates were imported from Mauritius, the Philippines and China andpacked in tiny crates, (often too small to stand in) for up to two and a half days.
 Subsequently, up to 300 monkeys were kept in tiny cages inside of dark Portakabins.
 The monkeys were quarantined for up to two months before being sold for vivisection.
-Following campaigns exposing the cruel conditions of monkeys being transported on long flights, many airlines and ferry companies refused to transport animals for Shamrock.
-Shamrock customers included Huntingdon Life Sciences, SmithKline Beecham, GaxoWellcome and Inveresk Clinical Research.
-[14]
+Following campaigns which exposed cruel conditions of monkeys transported on long flights, many airlines and ferry companies refused to transport animals for Shamrock.
+Shamrock customers included HLC, SmithKline Beecham, GaxoWellcome and Inveresk Clinical Research.
+[16]

 Painful tests for dogs double while overall numbers decline: NJ